techidaily/site-win11/source/_posts/interpreting-os-alerts-utilizing-command-prompt-to-identify-and-resolve-windows-issues.md

  When you encounter an error on Windows, a log file for the error is created in the Event Viewer.
 This log file contains the details of the event, including the time and date it occurred, the error code associated with it, and the source of the event.

- You can[access the Event Viewer using the Command Prompt](https://www.makeuseof.com/windows-open-event-viewer/) to identify the culprit behind the error, and then proceed with the relevant solutions to fix the problem.
+ You can [access the Event Viewer using the Command Prompt](https://www.makeuseof.com/windows-open-event-viewer/) to identify the culprit behind the error, and then proceed with the relevant solutions to fix the problem.

 ## How to Resolve the Problem Using the Command Prompt